Program Information and Requirements

 - Transcripts for the student applicant

-- A minimum of two letters of reference for the student applicant, with at least one from someone other than the faculty research partner
+- Minimum of two letters of reference for the student applicant, with at least one from someone other than the faculty research partner

 Award decisions are made in mid-March for research commencing summer term.